jsverify/jsverify/examples/set-cover/README.md

 ## Model

 We define a greedy solver to the problem.
-It doesn't give an optimal solution, but it is easier to verify it is correct.
+It doesn't give an optimal solution, but it is easier to verify that the solver is correct.

 ```js